 Whether you are intending to file a German patent in the UK, or vice versa, we can undertake the full process of international patent filing on your intellectual property.
 We offer comprehensive support at every part of the process, including translating your patents and legal documentation, and we work with a network of firms worldwide to match your idea with the right patent agency.

-Why you should use a professional translator for important documents
+Benefits of using a professional translator for important documents

 Submitting documents for business purposes abroad requires a level of accuracy which may go beyond those of any other translations.
 Every nuance of your corporate paperwork has to be rendered precisely in your target language, and even one seemingly small mistake — from a misplaced decimal place to an incorrectly positioned word within a sentence — can change the overall meaning of a text.